Getting Around the Baltics:

 Buses – The Most Popular Option

 The Baltics are famous for their modern, comfortable long-distance buses.
-Lux Express is the best-known operator, with routes connecting Riga, Tallinn, and Vilnius multiple times a day.
+Search here for the best options for your route and a wide variety of operators.
+Routes connecting Riga, Tallinn, and Vilnius multiple times a day.
 Expect free Wi-Fi, spacious seats, and even complimentary hot drinks on many routes.

 Riga–Tallinn: ~4.5 hours